cihga39871/clasnip_data/README.md

 ### 'data' folder

 This folder contains analysis results mentioned in the Clasnip manuscript.
+All sequence files in the folder are fetched from the public NCBI database.

 - [database_input_CLso.tar.xz](https://github.com/cihga39871/clasnip_data/blob/master/data/database_input_CLso.tar.xz) is the compressed sequence file for building CLso database.
   - Building genomic database: please set reference to **GCA_000183665.1_ASM18366v1_genomic.fasta**.